 There are currently no positions available.
 Please check back periodically; positions will also be announced on the robotics-worldwide mailing list.

-Openings for tenure-track positions are typically posted in the Fall with deadlines around mid-December.
-In the past, applicants needed to submit a letter of interest; vita; a two-page statement of research interests; a one-page statement of teaching interests; a one-page statement on past efforts and future plans to promote equity and inclusion; and names and contact information for at least three references.
-Please check back for postings if you are interested; positions will also be announced on the robotics-worldwide mailing list.
+We currently have an opening for a tenure-track position in robotics, with an application deadline of 30 November 2017.
+The rank (assistant, associate, full professor), and area of robotics is open.
+The position will be in either Electrical Engineering and Computer Science or Mechanical, Industrial, and Manufacturing Engineering, depending on the background of the successful candidate.
+As in the past, candidates will be asked to submit a letter of interest; vita; a two-page statement of research interests; a one-page statement of teaching interests; a one-page statement on past efforts and future plans to promote equity and inclusion; and names and contact information for at least three references.
+The official position, with full details, is posted at https://jobs.oregonstate.edu/postings/50153; positions will also be announced on the robotics-worldwide mailing list.